 The EC6 offers similar features to compete in the luxury EV market in China and beyond.
 The EV car price is slightly higher than the Model 3, but it offers a longer range and other benefits.
 Check out these capabilities and performances specs to see the similarities and differences between these EVs:

 - Reaches speeds of around 62 miles per hour in 4.5 seconds

 - NIO Pilot driver assistance

 - Expected charge range of around 382 miles

-This time, Tesla’s offering comes in at a more affordable rate.
-The additional charge range of the NIO EC6 gives it an advantage but the acceleration rate falls behind the rate of the Model 3.
+In this side-by-side comparison, Tesla’s offering comes in at a more affordable rate.
+The additional charge range of the NIO EC6 gives it an advantage, but the acceleration rate falls behind the rate of the Model 3.
 Both are popular models in their respective luxury EV markets.